 The museum consists of four rooms.
-La Pérgola de los Monolitos contains artefacts recovered from the states of the Yucatan, Quintana Roo and Campeche.
-La Sala de Arqueología Maya contains pre-hispanic artefacts from the Yucatan tri-state peninsula, as well as from Chiapas.
+La Pérgola de Los Monolitos contains artifacts recovered from the states of the Yucatan, Quintana Roo, and Campeche.
+La Sala de Arqueología Maya contains prehispanic artifacts from the Yucatan tri-state peninsula, as well as from Chiapas.

 Meanwhile, La Sala de Historia discusses the history of Dzibilchaltún ruins, as well as an overview of the Mayan culture.
 Finally, El Solar Maya is a room that has been set up to look like an Ancient Mayan village so that you can get a feel for how people may have lived all those centuries ago.